jinghuahe123/DSOC/README.md

 | 27   | No parameters in .json optimisation file / optimisation file corrupt.       |
 | 31   | Failed to register notification service.                                    |

-If an event contains a keyword that has been set, DSOC will route that event to the specified target, so that the 'SENDTO: ' header is not always required.